RiV-chain/RiVPN/README.md

 # RiVPN

 This is an RiV-mesh v0.4 build that re-adds tunnel routing/crypto-key routing (CKR) support.
-Add a section to your `mesh.conf` like this:
+Edit section FeaturesConfig in your `mesh.conf` like this:

 ```
 FeaturesConfig: